We investigate the pathophysiological roles of mitochondrial Ca2+ regulation.

 We have overcome this problem by engineering uniporter proteins to travel to cell membranes.
 This allows us to efficiently obtain macroscopic and single-channel recordings.
 Link

 We investigate how a network of proteins act together to achieve mitochondrial Ca2+ homeostasis, and how perturbation of their functions impact cellular physiology.
-Live cell imaging, induced pluripotency stem cells, and genome editing methods are combined to address our research questions.
+Live cell imaging, induced pluripotency stem cells, animal models, and CRISPR genome editing methods are combined to address our research questions.